SJ5134/gpu-nim-game/README.md

 - Wins approximately 85% of games against random play

 ### GPU 2: Random Strategy
-- Takes 1, 3, or 3 objects randomly each turn
+- Takes 1, 2, or 3 objects randomly each turn
 - No look-ahead or strategic planning
 - Wins about 15% of games by chance

 ## Project Structure
 gpu-nim-game/

-├── nim_game.cu # Main CUDA implementation
+├── nim_game.cu

-├── nim_game.h # Header file with function declarations
+├── nim_game.h

-├── Makefile # Build configuration
+├── Makefile

-└── README.md # This file
+└── README.md

+## Technical Implementation Details

+### CUDA Parallelization

+- The game runs thousands of simulations in parallel on the GPU
+- Each CUDA thread handles one complete game
+- Uses curand library for parallel random number generation

+### Memory Management

+- Allocates device memory for game states and results
+- Efficiently transfers data between host and device
+- Proper cleanup to avoid memory leaks

 ## How to Run This Project